-Executive directors of SMPC receive an annual retainer fee of \$\frac{1}{2}240,000.00\$ as approved in the May 2009 annual stockholders' meeting.
-In May 2015 however, the stockholders approved the increase in retainer fees of non-executive and independent directors to \$\frac{1}{2}150,000.00\$ or \$\frac{1}{2}1,800,000.00\$ per annum effective June 1, 2015.
-Fixed per diem of \$\frac{1}{2}20,000.00\$ for every meeting held and attended by each director who serves as Chairman or a member of SMPC's Board Committees remained unchanged.
+Executive directors of SMPC receive an annual retainer fee of P240,000.00 as approved in the May 2009 annual stockholders' meeting.
+In May 2015 however, the stockholders approved the increase in retainer fees of non-executive and independent directors to $\oiint{P}150,000.00$ or $\oiint{P}1,800,000.00$ per annum effective June 1, 2015.
+Fixed per diem of $\oiint{P}20,000.00$ for every meeting held and attended by each director who serves as Chairman or a member of SMPC's Board Committees remained unchanged.
 Aside from executive directors with employment compensation, there are no other directors with arrangements such as consulting contracts.

-(b) Employment Contracts, Compensatory Plan or Arrangement. - There is no contract covering their employment with SMPC and they hold office by virtue of their election and/or appointment to office.
+- (b) Employment Contracts, Compensatory Plan or Arrangement.
+There is no contract covering their employment with SMPC and they hold office by virtue of their election and/or appointment to office.
 SMPC has no agreements with its named executive officers regarding any bonus, profit sharing, except for benefits for which they may be entitled under SMPC's retirement plan.
-On the other hand, members of the Board of Directors may be granted bonuses in accordance with SMPC's By-laws.
+On the other hand, members of the Board of Directors may be granted bonuses in accordance with SMPC's By-laws. - (c) Stock Warrants or Options.
+There are no outstanding warrants, options, or right to repurchase any securities held by the directors or executive officers of SMPC.